Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week5.md

 ![inspect-error](assets/week%205%20Inspect%20error.png)

 In the above picture, I inspected my page, and found out the reason for all of these errors including my messages disappearing was because there was a bug in my code.
-This was caused by mispelling and I assigned bayko as a users in my cognito console making it 2 users.
-This error was successfully rectified.
+This error was successfully rectified by correcting a mispelt word in my codes, and I assigned bayko as a users in my cognito console making it 2 users.

 ![none-object-error](assets/week%205%20None%20Object%20Error.png)

-In the above picture, this was an reoccuring error.
+In the above picture, this was a reoccuring error.
 All of these errors got me stucked for good two weeks.
 I checked and cross-checked, restarted my Gitpod environment to solve this error which i did, by editing my codes and tackling indentation errors.

 Finally it worked!